Learn many different ways to make Cricut Christmas ornaments. Get inspired by this list of over 25 ornaments to make with a Cricut!

 That’s all there is to it!
 Quick and easy Cricut Christmas ornament to hang on your flocked tree or to give out as gifts.

-Now that we have looked at three different ways to decorate acrylic ornaments, let’s browse through some amazing other DIY Cricut ornaments.
+Now that we have looked at three different ways to decorate acrylic ornaments using an electronic cutting machine, let’s browse through some amazing other DIY Cricut ornaments.

 I hope you got inspired by some of these amazing Cricut Christmas ornaments!